Niljanm/Nell-John/README.md

 # Hello there!
-Welcome to my personal repository.
+Welcome to my personal repository 🥵
 This contains all about myself ---